Step One: Create a Trip

 To reach the island, vacationers board the Madeline Island Car Ferry at Bayfield to make the 25-minute ride to paradise or take a water taxi.
 While on the island, check out the Madeline Island Museum.
 This state historic site is made up of four log structures including the only remaining building of the American Fur Company built at La Pointe in 1835.
 There’s also a free one-hour Madeline Island Walking Tour with locals acting as guides and serving up tidbits on the history of the island.

 For boat and guided sea kayak tours, check out Adventure Vacations and Living Adventure.
 This is your chance to explore sea caves, snorkel over a century-old shipwreck and tour the historic lighthouses.
 Sailing charters are also popular.
-Dreamcatcher Sailing offers a complete hands-on sailing experience, whether you’re experienced or a novelist.
+Dreamcatcher Sailing offers a complete hands-on sailing experience, whether you’re experienced or a novice.
 End the day at Madeline Island Yoga Retreats, an all-inclusive women’s retreat center that uses yoga and meditation to make the whole mind/body/spirit connection.

 When you’re ready to call it a night, consider your options.
 There are two campgrounds on the island – Big Bay State Park with 60 sites, and Big Bay Town Park with 36 sites.
 There’s also the Inn on Madeline Island, a conglomeration of properties including rental homes, cottages, condominiums and hotel rooms.
 More information can be found at the Madeline Island Chamber of Commerce.